 Visitors in the summer months can attend the “Masters of Flight: Birds of Prey” show featuring birds flying over the heads of the audience members, and children can enjoy pint-sized attractions like the children’s train and jungle fun ride.
 The zoo is open year-round.

 Southwick’s Zoo prides itself on being what it claims is the largest New England zoo, home to 200 acres of exhibits and 850 animals.
 Visitors can tour the zoo from above on the Skyfari Skyride or travel via train through the zoo’s wetlands habitat.
 Kids will love meeting the goats and alpacas at the park’s petting zoo, and can learn more about their favored animals at the Earth Discovery Center.
 Those looking to get extra up-close with the animals should book one of the zoo’s rhinoceros or giraffe encounters.
-The zoo is open from mid-April to October.
+The zoo is open from early April to the end of October.

 York’s Wild Kingdom